InterDigitalInc/CompressAI-Vision/docs/source/tutorials/cli_tutorial_1_nb.rst

     importing fiftyone
     fiftyone imported
-    WARNING: using a dataset slice instead of full dataset SURE YOU WANT THIS?
+    WARNING: using a dataset slice instead of full dataset: SURE YOU WANT THIS?

     Using dataset          : quickstart
-    Dataset tmp clone      : detectron-run-sampsa-quickstart-2022-10-04-22-17-06-604353
+    Dataset tmp clone      : detectron-run-sampsa-quickstart-2022-10-10-22-29-49-246836
     Image scaling          : 100
     WARNING: Using slice   : 0:2
     Number of samples      : 2